Melchizedek6809/ws2http/README.md

 that raw performance.
 If you have a project like this then ws2http might be a nice choice.

 ## Architecture
-The idea is that a Rust program keeps translating WebSocket events into HTTP request.
+The idea is that a small program keeps translating WebSocket events into HTTP request.
 That's it.
 It should mostly be used like nginx or MariaDB, as in: mostly be installed via a distro's package manager (or built from source), and then run as a system service (or if you're into docker, run it in a container).